-- · initiate, conduct, and successfully complete first-in-human and later-stage clinical trials of our product candidates; - leverage our TORPEDOTM platform to identify and then advance additional product candidates into preclinical and clinical development, including, without limitation, product candidates arising out of our BRAF, RET and EGFR programs; - expand the capabilities of our TORPEDOTM platform; - · seek marketing approvals for any product candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain marketing approval; - expand, maintain and protect our intellectual property portfolio; - · hire additional clinical, regulatory and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our ongoing research and development and potential future commercialization efforts.
+- initiate, conduct, and successfully complete first-in-human and later-stage clinical trials of our product candidates and as we expand the scope of our proprietary research and development portfolios; - · leverage our TORPEDO platform to identify and then advance additional product candidates into preclinical and clinical development; - expand the capabilities of our TORPEDO platform; - seek marketing approvals for any product candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain marketing approval; - advance, expand, maintain and protect our intellectual property portfolio; - hire additional personnel, including in areas such as clinical development, regulatory, quality, scientific, and general and administrative positions; and - add operational, financial and management information systems and personnel, including personnel to support our ongoing research and development and potential future commercialization efforts.

-Further, we expect to continue to incur additional costs associated with operating as a public company, including significant legal, accounting, insurance, investor relations and other expenses that we did not incur as a private company.
+Further, we expect to continue to incur additional costs associated with operating as a public company, including significant legal, accounting, insurance, investor relations and other expenses.

-Our expenses could increase beyond our expectations if we are required by the FDA, the European Medicines Agency, or other regulatory authorities to perform trials in addition to those that we currently expect, or if we experience any delays in establishing appropriate manufacturing arrangements for, completing our clinical trials or the clinical development of any of our product candidates.
+Our expenses could increase beyond our expectations if we are required by the FDA, the European Medicines Agency, or other regulatory authorities to perform trials in addition to those that we currently expect, or if we experience any delays in either establishing appropriate manufacturing arrangements for or completing our clinical trials or the clinical development of any of our product candidates.